Karyl Norman

-George Francis Peduzzi (June 13, 1897 – July 23, 1947), known professionally as Karyl Norman, was an American female impersonator who was popular in vaudeville, nightclubs and on Broadway in the 1920s.
+George Francis Peduzzi (June 13, 1897 – August 25, 1947), known professionally as Karyl Norman, was an American female impersonator who was popular in vaudeville, nightclubs, and on Broadway in the 1920s.

 Biography

-He was born in Baltimore, Maryland on June 13, 1897 to Mary and Norman Augusta Peduzzi.
-He left home at the age of 16, joined Neil O'Brien's Minstrels, and began performing vaudeville on the US West Coast.
+Norman was born in Baltimore, Maryland on June 13, 1897 to Mary and Norman Augusta Peduzzi.
+He left home at the age of 16, joined Neil O'Brien's Minstrels and began performing vaudeville on the US West Coast.
 In 1917, he traveled to Australia as a theatrical performer.
 He took the name Karyl because it was sexless, and Norman after his father.